Mauw94/lumi/README.md

 If we try ```x: int -> 2``` and then ```x = "test"``` a type mismatch error will be thrown.

 Declaring a variable without a value also works.
 When trying to use this variable it will return the default value for the assigned type.
-*Declaring a variable without type and without a value does not work.*
+*Declaring a variable without a type and without a value does not work.*
 ```
 lumi> x: int
 lumi> print x